-Every time your student/child is given a question, they can view hints or lessons and also access a tool box of virtual manipulatives to help them work it out.
+Every time a student is given a question, they can view hints or lessons and also access a toolbox of virtual manipulatives to help them work through it out.

 1. Drawing tools:

 On the right side of the screen are a series of pencil crayons.
-When one is selected, the multi-coloured drawing tool can be used to write anywhere within the work space.
-Good examples of how this can be used are: performing operations that require regrouping or drawing a number line to help count or skip-count.
+When one is selected, the multi-coloured drawing tool can be used to write anywhere within the workspace.

 2. The erase tool:

-To clear the entire work space you can select the trash can icon to clear it all with the push of one button:
+To clear the entire workspace students can select the trash can icon.

-Manipulatives can be very valuable resources however, many students do not have them at their disposal at home.
-With Prodigy's virtual manipulatives, students can have access to interactive tools, just like the one's they have at school.
+Manipulatives can be a valuable resource however, many students do not have them at their disposal at home.
+With Prodigy's virtual manipulatives, students can access interactive tools just like those they have at school.

-Selecting the manipulatives drawer on the top right of the menu will display the available manipulatives within the menu.
+Selecting the manipulatives drawer on the top right of the menu displays the available manipulatives within the menu.

-Click and drag the item to move it into the workspace.
-This will also allow you to move it around the workspace.
+Students simply click/tap and drag the item to move it into the workspace.
+This will also allow them to move it around the workspace.

-Selecting the item within the workspace will also allow you to make use of it's interactive elements.
-For example, base ten blocks are a valuable tool that students can user to understand place value and to visualize regrouping.
+Selecting the item within the workspace will also allow students to make use of its interactive elements.
+For example, base ten blocks are a tool students can use to understand place value and to visualize regrouping.